1. What's the difference between counselling and psychotherapy?

 Absolutely.
 I know it can be daunting trying to find a practitioner that you feel you will be able to 'click' with and build an open and trusted alliance with.
 I believe the quality of the relationship is at the very heart of successful therapy.

-With this in mind, I offer a free and informal 15 minute telephone consultation.
-This allows us to talk through any concerns or questions you have before deciding to book an initial session with me in Shoreditch EC2, Central London.
+With this in mind, I offer a free and informal 15-20 minute telephone/video consultation.
+This allows us to talk through any concerns or questions you have before deciding to book an initial session and assessment with me via secure video call, or in person in Shoreditch EC2, Central London.

 You can arrange this by calling me on 07946 432 669 or using this form to email me.
 I will get back to you within 48 hours.